Navigating Holiday Eating Challenges With Compassion

 Try:

-Exposure without expectation is the foundation of responsive feeding.
+Exposure without expectation is the key.

 Create a Safe Eating Plan